-Aloe bussei is a succulent that forms a cluster of attractive stemless or very short-stemmed rosettes.
+Aloe bussei is a succulent plant that forms a cluster of attractive, stemless or very short-stemmed rosettes.
 Leaves are lance-shaped, at first erect, then spreading, up to 12 inches (30 cm) long and up to 2.4 inches (6 cm) wide.
 They are glossy green, turn coppery-red in hot summer months, and have few white spots on their undersides.
-Flowers are tubular, coral red with a yellowish mouth, and appear on slender, usually 1- to 4-branched, up to 2.5 feet (75 cm) inflorescences from late summer into fall.
+Flowers are tubular, coral red with a yellowish mouth, and appear on slender, usually 1- to 4-branched, up to 2.5 feet (75 cm) tall inflorescences from late summer into fall.

-The specific epithet "bussei" honors Walter Carl Otto Busse (1868–1933), German botanist and agricultural officer in Tanzania at the beginning of the 20th century.
+The specific epithet "bussei" honors Walter Carl Otto Busse (1868–1933), a German botanist and agricultural officer in Tanzania at the beginning of the 20th century.

 How to Grow and Care for Aloe bussei

 Light: When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright, indirect light.
 Outdoors, provide light shade, especially during the hottest parts of the day.

 Soil: Plant Aloes in well-drained soil specially formulated for cacti and other succulents or make your soil mix.
 Drainage is essential because too much moisture around roots can cause root rot.

 Hardiness: Aloe bussei can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: These succulents need regular watering but are very tolerant of drought conditions for short periods.
 Water deeply, but only when the soil is dry.
 Cut back on watering during the winter months.